jerith/pyconza2015-property-based-testing-with-Hypothesis/property_based_testing_with_hypothesis.md

 $$$NOTES

-I spend a lot of my time writing tests, and I'm not very good at it.
-(Measured by bugs that reach production.)
+Warning: Lots of code, you're not expected to remember any of it.

 $$$
 $$$